kvishno/CSGO-Syntax-Sublime-Text/README.md

 CSGO Syntax highlighting for Sublime Text 3

 ## About
 If you find any problems with the package or got any suggestions please open an issue [here](https://github.com/kvishno/CSGO-Syntax-Sublime-Text/issues) (contributions are also more than welcome).
-Some Cvars might be missing as they are updated all the time.
+Some Cvars might be missing as they are updated constantly.

-This package will also have basic compatibility with other source games, but highlighting might not be perfect as Cvars are different.
+This package will also have basic compatibility with other source based games, as many Cvars are universal.
+It won't be perfect as some Cvars are specific for the given game, but it will fulfill most needs.

 ## Installation
 * Place files in `\..\Sublime Text 3\Data\Packages\User` and pick CSGO.cfg as syntax under View